JovanMosurovic/SQL_Editor_GUI/README.md

    Confirm that your development environment supports **JavaFX** and that **Java** is properly installed, as the application relies on JavaFX for the GUI.

 3. **Run the application**
-   After all of the previous steps have been completed successfully, simply run the project.
+   After all of the previous steps have been completed successfully, run the project.

 <details>
   <summary>Running on Windows</summary>